 The IMF’s work on fiscal transparency

 The IMF’s Fiscal Transparency Code (the Code) is the international standard for disclosure of information about public finances.
-The Code was first published in 1998 and last updated in 2007, the IMF’s Code of Good Practices on Fiscal Transparencyand accompanying Manual and Guide are the centerpieces of global fiscal transparency standards.
-Over the years, the Code provided the framework for conducting assessments of countries’ fiscal transparency, as part of the IMF’s Reports on the Observance of Standards and Codes (ROSC) initiative.
+The Code was first published in 1998 and updated in 2007 and 2014.
+Its2007 version and the accompanying Manual and Guide provided the framework for conducting assessments of countries’ fiscal transparency, as part of the IMF’s Reports on the Observance of Standards and Codes (ROSC) initiative.
 In these assessments, IMF staff analyzed countries’ adherence to the principles and practices in the Code, with 93 countries publishing their results on the Standards and Codes web page.

 - Pillar I: Fiscal Reporting , which should offer relevant, comprehensive, timely, and reliable information on the government’s financial position and performance.

 - Pillar II: Fiscal Forecasting and Budgeting, which should provide a clear statement of the government’s budgetary objectives and policy intentions, together with comprehensive, timely, and credible projections of the evolution of the public finances.

-- Pillar III: Fiscal Risk Analysis and Management, which should ensure risks to the public finances are disclosed, analyzed and managed, and fiscal decision-making across the public sector is effectively coordinated.
+- Pillar III: Fiscal Risk Analysis and Management, which should ensure that risks to public finances are disclosed, analyzed and managed, and that fiscal decision-making across the public sector is effectively coordinated.

 - Pillar IV: Resource Revenue Management, which should provide a transparent framework for the ownership, contracting, taxation, and utilization of natural resource endowments.

-Pillars I, II, and III have been issued and a draft of Pillar IV has been made available for public consultation and piloting in the field.
-It adapts the principles of the first three pillars to the particular circumstances of resource-rich countries.
+Pillars I, II, and III have been issued and a draft of Pillar IV has undergone two rounds of public consultation and several piloting in the field.
+Pillar IV adapts the principles of the first three pillars to the particular circumstances of resource-rich countries.